Members

 Shadd Maruna

-Professor Shadd Maruna is the Director of the Institute of Criminology and Criminal Justice at the School of Law, Queen’s University Belfast.
-Previously, he has been a lecturer at the University of Cambridge and the State University of New York.
+Shadd Maruna is the Dean of the School of Criminal Justice at Rutgers-Newark.
+Previously, he has been a lecturer at the University of Cambridge, the State University of New York, and was Director of the Institute of Criminology and Criminal Justice at the School of Law, Queen’s University Belfast.
 His research focuses on the reintegration of former prisoners into society.
 His book Making Good: How Ex-Convicts Reform and Rebuild Their Lives was named the “Outstanding Contribution to Criminology” by the American Society of Criminology in 2001.
 His other books include: Rehabilitation: Beyond the Risk Paradigm (2007, with Tony Ward), The Effects of Imprisonment (2005, with Alison Liebling), After Crime and Punishment: Pathways to Ex-Offender Reintegration (2004, with Russ Immarigeon), and Fifty Key Thinkers in Criminology (2010, with Keith Hayward and Jayne Mooney).
-He is currently working on a book on the role of redemption beliefs in society that emerged out of a Soros Justice Fellowship.
+He has been a Soros Justice Fellow, a Fulbright Scholar and an HF Guggenheim Fellow.

 Agnieszka Martynowicz